evervault/evervault-node/README.md

 ### evervault.createRunToken()

 `evervault.createRunToken()` creates a single use, time bound token for invoking a Function.
+An API Key with the `create a run token` permission must be used to perform this operation.

 ```javascript
 async evervault.createRunToken(functionName: String, payload: Object);